-III - HISTORY OF PROJECT
+3 - GENERAL HISTORY OF PROJECT

 3-01.
-Authorization.
+Authorization for Project.
 Authority for development of a dam on the Coosawattee River near Carters, Georgia, is contained in Section 2 of the River and Harbor Act adopted 2 March 1945 (Public Law 12, 79th Congress, 1st Session).
 This Act approved the initial and ultimate development of the Alabama-Coosa River and tributaries for flood risk management, power generation, navigation and other purposes as outlined in House Document 414, 77th Congress.